Skip to content

 Interaction

-My interaction with Claude for creating a plan is like this:
+A typical conversation for creating a plan looks like this:

-1. tell me about the planexe mcp tool you have access to
+1. Explore — "Tell me about the PlanExe MCP tools you have access to."

 Troubleshooting

-• If /mcp shows the server as disconnected, check that Docker is running (docker compose ps) or that mcp.planexe.org is reachable.
+• Server disconnected: /mcp shows disconnected — check that Docker is running (docker compose ps) or that mcp.planexe.org is reachable.

-• For stdio transport issues, make sure uv is installed and on your PATH.
+• stdio transport: Make sure uv is installed and on your PATH.

 • For more help, see the Troubleshooting guide or ask on the PlanExe Discord.